SonarSource/sonarqube/server/sonar-docs/src/pages/user-guide/clean-as-you-code.md

 ## Pull Request Analysis

 You can use Pull Request analysis and decoration to make sure your code is meeting your standards before you merge.
 Pull Request analysis lets you see your Pull Request's Quality Gate in the SonarQube UI.
-You can then decorate your Pull Requests with SonarQube issues directly in your ALM's interface.
+You can then decorate your Pull Requests with SonarQube issues directly in your DevOps Platform's interface.

 For more information on setting up Pull Request analysis and decoration, see the [Pull Request](/analysis/pull-request/) documentation.